-Automotive Testing Expo Europe celebrates 20th anniversary in style!
+Automotive Testing Expo Europe celebrates its 20th anniversary in style!

 Automotive Testing Expo Europe was held alongside four complementary shows – Automotive Interiors Expo, Engine Expo Europe, Global Automotive Components and Suppliers Expo, and Autonomous Vehicle Technology World Expo, which all took place in adjoining halls at the Stuttgart Messe.
 More than 14,000 visitors made their way to Stuttgart Automotive Week, creating a new record – in all, some 800 companies showcased the next generation in automotive technologies and services.